-The Planning Board placed the Montgomery Hills Shopping Center on the Locational Atlas in 1989 as part of a study of 20th-century resources.
+The Planning Board placed the Montgomery Hills Shopping Center on the Locational Atlas and Index of Historic Sites in 1989 as part of a study of 20th-century resources.
 In the consideration of the North and West Silver Spring Master Plan in 2000, the Historic Preservation Commission (HPC) and staff considered the property for listing in the county's Master Plan for Historic Preservation, but ultimately the Planning Board decided against the HPC's recommendation to designate the shopping center.

 The shopping center warrants potential reevaluation due to additional research and augmented contexts regarding the history of the Georgia Avenue corridor.
 The Tudor-Revival style buildings remain largely intact and retain historical importance as early examples of a pre-suburban shopping center in Montgomery County.
 Constructed 90 years ago, the Montgomery Hills Shopping Center is the oldest commercial assemblage and a focal point on Georgia Avenue.
-Historic preservation could serve as a revitalization tool for this group of properties, augmenting the Main Street tools, grants and other sources of revitalization funding.
+Historic preservation could serve as a revitalization tool for this group of properties, augmenting the Main Street Program tools, grants and other sources of revitalization funding.
 The designation could be reconsidered if the owners wished to take advantage of these resources.

-- 1. Recommendations:

-- A. Land Use and Zoning

-- Confirm CRT-2.25, C-1.5, R-0.75, H-45 zone for Montgomery Hills Shopping Center (1901-1921 Seminary Road, 9414-9416 Georgia Avenue).

-- B. Historic Preservation

-- Evaluate 36/20 Montgomery Hills Shopping Center for potential designation in the Montgomery County Master Plan for Historic Preservation.

-- C. Urban Design

-• Integrate signage, markers or public art reflective of the site's history and highlight its unusual architectural character.
+- Confirm CRT-2.25, C-1.5, R-0.75, H-45 zone for Montgomery Hills Shopping Center (1901-1921 Seminary Road, 9414-9416 Georgia Avenue). - Consider nominating the Montgomery Hills Commercial District for Main Street program designation. - B. Historic Preservation - Evaluate Montgomery Hills Shopping Center (M: 36/20) for potential designation in the Montgomery County Master Plan for Historic Preservation. - C. Urban Design - Integrate signage, markers or public art reflective of the site's history and highlight its unusual architectural character.